dilaouid/FandomScraper/README.md

 -   The `findById()` method takes two arguments:

     -   The first argument is the ID of the character you want to find.
 In the example above, it's `24013`.
     -   The second argument is an options object that can be used to customize the query.
-It supports the following options:
+It supports the following option:
         -   `base64`: A boolean value that determines whether to return character images in base64 format.
-        -   `withId`: A boolean value that indicates whether to include the character's ID (corresponding to the wikia's `pageId` value).
 -   The `attr()` method is used to specify which properties (keys) from the data source schema should be returned in the query result.
 It takes a string as an argument, where each property is separated by a space.
 In the example above, it's `.attr('name kanji age affiliations')`.

 -   The `exec()` method must be called at the end of the query chain to execute the query and retrieve the result.